Although many people choose to sell their home before buying another one, that isn’t necessarily the right choice for everyone.

 If an investor is taxed at the maximum capital gains tax rate of 20%, the capital gains tax due would be $11,750.

-One of the drawbacks to converting a primary residence to a rental property is the tax impact when the property is sold.
+As we’ve already discussed, one of the drawbacks to converting a primary residence to a rental property is the potential tax impact when the property is sold.

 However, rental property owners have the benefit of a Section 1031 exchange to defer paying capital gains tax and depreciation recapture tax.
 Also known as a tax deferred exchange or simply a 1031, a real estate investor can defer tax by selling one rental property and purchasing another within a certain period of time.